acmcsufoss/js-workshop/README.md

 Learn more about the [JavaScript data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
 See [`typeof` unary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof).

 > **Note**: JSDoc is a way to add type hints to JavaScript code.
-JSDoc is not a language, but a convention for adding type hints to JavaScript code.
+JSDoc is not a language but a convention for adding type hints to JavaScript code.
 JSDoc lives next to your JavaScript source code.
 TypeScript is simply a language on top of JavaScript that adds static typing by explicitly setting "type hints" to variables to satisfy the TypeScript compiler.
 TypeScript is a superset of JavaScript, meaning that any valid JavaScript code is also valid TypeScript code.
 TypeScript is compiled to JavaScript.

 ## Flow control